-Following construction, the right-of-way is cleaned up and restored.
+Following construction, the ROW is cleaned up and restored.
 This work may include tile and fence repair, rut removal, decompaction, tilling, seeding and possible wetland restoration.
 If damage occurred to crops or other non-restorable property during construction, Xcel Energy will fairly reimburse the landowner for those damages.